 Lucinda – A natural wine bar and restaurant

 Lucinda, the bar and restaurant in front of (and owned by) one of Hobart’s leading restaurants, Dier Makr, is now an essential part of the Hobart eating and drinking scene.

 It is a welcoming place where you will sit shoulder to shoulder with locals and international visitors who are seeking the comforting food and interesting wines that are a hallmark of this exciting venue.

-We have been delighted with some of the dishes featured on the menu at various times including a dish of caillettes that had just the right amount of fat and just the right amount of silver beet.
+Sometimes the menu will features a dish of caillettes that had just the right amount of fat and just the right amount of silver beet.
 These fabulous meatballs are treasured in France in the Ardeche and in Provence.
 We have often eaten them at La Fourchette in Avignon where they nearly always feature on the menu.
+The caillettes at Lucinda

-We also have been enjoying terrines that chef Kobi is experimenting with and the accompanying pickles or other treats that he is matching with them.
+We also have been enjoying complex terrines that chef Kobi is experimenting with and the accompanying pickles or other treats that he is matching with them.
 They are always packed with flavour.

 The music here is also very interesting while not being overwhelming to congenial conversation.
 Think Simple Song by The Shins or Hold On by Alabama Shakes.
 On a recent visit the playlist ranged across The Weight by The Band, I’m Waiting for the Man by The Velvet Underground then on to Like a Hurricane by Neil Young.